Computational tools for twisted topological Hochschild homology of equivariant spectra: Introduction

 that converges strongly. \end{thm}

 In the classical B\"okstedt spectral sequence, the $E^2$-term is ordinary Hochschild homology of a $k$-algebra.
 Here, however, the $E^2$-term is a type of Hochschild homology for Green functors.
 The basic construction of Hochschild homology for Green functors is due to Blumberg, Gerhardt, Hill, and Lawson \cite{BlGeHiLa}.
 In the current paper we extend their work to define a theory of Hochschild homology for $RO(G)$-graded $\m{E}_{\scalestar}$-algebras, which is what appears in the $E^2$-term of the equivariant B\"okstedt spectral sequence above.
+This is a spectral sequence of Mackey functors; evaluating at $G/e$ recovers a version of the classical B\"okstedt spectral sequence, which computes $\THH$ with coefficients in the twisted bimodule ${}^g R$: